 Google intends to provide the best user experience for all those mobile lovers looking for any information and shopping on their smartphones.

-Accelerated Mobile Pages or AMP is a global initiative for promoting faster mobile websites.
+Accelerated Mobile Pages (AMP) is an open-source project created by Google and Twitter to improve web page performance for smartphones.
 This project brings a unique coding language to the fore with AMP HTML, which restricts code to boost loading speed and reliability.

 It is being supported rapidly by publishers, web technology providers and several developers worldwide and has been embraced by BBC, Twitter, New York Times, and several headliners in the tech-media space.